SummerXia5/The-ZigZaw-Puzzle-Game-openFramework-/DEVELOPMENT.md

 * wiped off functions that is unnessasry
 * Rearraged all files created Headers' folder and CPP's folders
 * FInished Development Log.
+* Added test cases for those classes that have logic algorithmns including matchboard, soundplayer, destroyer, and image folders.

 ##### December 11th
 * Trying to implemented Sound Controller